bsorrentino/bsorrentino/_posts/2023-10-22-swift-evolve-and-backward-compatibility.md

 I've underlined the main differences between the two attributes where `@available` is a compile time check while `#available` is a runtime check this means that:

-> Use `#available` like an `if` statement based upon OS/version while use `@available` if you want **avoid that complier compiles specific code** present only on particular OS/version (e.g. new API) giving you an error during development with a lower OS deployment target.
+> Use `#available` like an `if` statement based upon OS/version while use `@available` if you want **avoid that compiler compiles specific code** present only on particular OS/version (e.g. new API) giving you an error during development with a lower OS deployment target.

 ### A Practical Example: `CopyToClipboardButton` SwiftUI View